 PhD in Agricultural and Resource Economics, University of Hawaii; MBA, University of Hawaii; Bachelor of Science degree in forestry, Universiti Putra Malaysia

 Professor Yeah is a Senior Fellow and Director of the Economic Studies Programme at the Jeffrey Cheah Institute on Southeast Asia at Sunway University.
 He holds a Bachelor of Science degree in forestry and a PhD in Agricultural and Resource Economics.
 His research interests span development economics, monetary economics, capital markets and industry studies.
 These topics reflect his previous experiences as an economic analyst at a national policy think-tank, a chief economist at a credit rating agency and a lead consultant at an economics consultancy services subsidiary.
 His current project at the Jeffrey Sachs Center focuses on tax systems and structures and their effects on fiscal sustainability, economic growth and income inequality.
-He is an external member of the central bank’s Monetary Policy Committee.
+He is currently the Deputy President of Malaysian Economic Association (MEA) and a former external member of the central bank’s Monetary Policy Committee.

-- Deputy President of the Malaysian Economic Association
+- Deputy President of Malaysian Economic Association (MEA)

 - Trustee of the Malaysian Tax Research Foundation